STEM-ASRJC/2023/SSEF/group02/README.md

 # Using machine learning to predict data on mars

-Sources:\n
+Sources:<br>
-Temperature and Pressure of Mars: https://data.world/the-pudding/mars-weather\n Made by Bryan, Minh Quan and Ryan
+Temperature and Pressure of Mars: https://data.world/the-pudding/mars-weather<br>
+Made by Bryan, Minh Quan and Ryan